MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 These values appear in the order that they were listed, but don't have any associated keys.

-## Rename properties in output
+## Rename properties in a query

-To solve the problem of multiselect list output not having keys, there's an alternative: Naming and rekeying values in braces `{ }`
-(a __multiselect hash__).
+To solve the problem of multiselect list output not having keys, there's an alternative: Naming values in braces `{ }` (a __multiselect hash__).
 The format for listing a property in a multiselect hash is `{displayName:JMESPathExpression, ...}`.
 `displayName` will be the string shown in output, and `JMESPathExpression` is the JMESPath expression to evaluate.
 Modifying the example from the last section by changing the multiselect list to a hash: